Josyane Savigneau

 Josyane Savigneau (born 14 July 1951) is a French journalist and writer for Le Monde.

 Biography

 Savigneau was born in Châtellerault, France.

 She became editor-in-chief of Le Monde des Livres, editorial subdivision of Le Monde (2005).

 She has written three biographies – on Marguerite Yourcenar, Carson McCullers, and Juliette Gréco – as well as an auto-biography.

 In 2010 she came out in support of Gabriel Matzneff who received backlash for paedophile writings depicting his sexual relations with adolescents and children.
 His book entitled The Under 16s and other works gave graphic descriptions and mentioned children as young as eight, and Savigneau dismissed the scandal as a “witch-hunt”.
+In an interview she said “I saw him as a man who liked young women,” she said.